Intro to My Work

 End-of-life doulas (more commonly known as death doulas) are non-medical professionals specifically trained to provide physical, emotional, and spiritual support for those at the end-of-life stage and advocate for the wishes of the dying (or living!) to reduce burnout or emotional fatigue.

-I am a member of the National End of Life Doula Alliance and graduated a death doula course written by Anna Adams at the International Doula Life Movement in 2021.
-My spiritual practice has been molded and constantly evolving since 2018, and I am a recent graduate of Our Sacred Wisdom: School of Liberation and Healing Arts.
+I am a member of the National End of Life Doula Alliance and completed the end-of-life doula course at the International Doula Life Movement in 2021.

 For services, please click here.